 Paper versions of a test are not available under any circumstances.

-Test accommodations cannot be handled by the online booking system and need to be arranged in advance.
-Candidates should first register for their test and then contact Pearson VUE Customer Services who will advise them how to proceed.
-Recent medical evidence will usually be required to support any requests.
+Test accommodations cannot be handled by the online booking system and need to be arranged well in advance otherwise it may not be possible to meet these needs.
+Candidates should register for their test first and then contact Pearson VUE Customer Services who will advise them how to proceed.
+Recent medical evidence may be required to support some requests.

 Candidates who have booked a test date need to contact Pearson VUE Customer Services immediately.
 It is possible that subject to their needs the test date, time or place may need to be changed.
 Testing without accommodations in place will not be accepted as a mitigating circumstance.